Akuli/3d-game-experiment/README.md

 - Add wall: Enter
 - Add enemy: E
 - Remove selected enemy or wall: Delete key or right-click
-- Move player, enemy or wall: drag and drop (no keyboard support yet)
+- Move player, enemy or wall, or resize the place: drag and drop, or shift and arrow keys
-- Resizing the place: drag and drop (no keyboard support yet)
 - Done editing: Escape

 Map editor's delete confirming dialog: